learning-zone/python-basics/README.md

 Below is how you would use it: ex 1.

 ```py
 a,b=2,3
 min=a if a<b else b
 print(min)
 ```

 Ans: 2

 ex 2.

 ```py
 print("Hi") if a<b else print("Bye")
 ```

 Ans: Hi

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is multithreading?
-Give an example.

 It means running several different programs at the same time concurrently by invoking multiple threads.
 Multiple threads within a process refer the data space with main thread and they can communicate with each other to share information more easily.Threads are light-weight processes and have less memory overhead.
 Threads can be used just for quick task like calculating results and also running other processes in the background while the main program is running.

 Thread Is a functionality or logic which can execute simultaneously along with the other part of the program.
 Thread is a light weight process.
 Any program which is under execution is known as process.
 We can define the threads in python by overwriting run method of thread class.
 Thread class is a predefined class which is defined in threading module.
 Thread in module is a predefined module.
 If we call the run method directly the logic of the run method will be executed as a normal method logic.
 In order to execute the logic of the run method as a we use start method of thread class.
 Example

 ```py
 import threading
 class x (threading.Thread):